gambo94/react_hooks/README.md

 # React hooks

-A little practice I did with the most common Hooks used and the ones that optimize rendering: useState, useEffect, useMemo, useCallback, useFetch, useRef, customHooks
+A little practice I did with the most common Hooks used and the ones that optimize rendering: useState, useEffect, useMemo, useCallback, useRef, customHooks